timescale/docs/api/add_data_node.md

 ## add_data_node() <tag type="community">Community</tag>

 Add a new data node on the access node to be used by distributed hypertables.
-The data node will automatically be used by distributed hypertables that are created after the data node has been added, while existing distributed hypertables require an additional [`attach_data_node`](/distributed-hypertables/attach_data_node).
+The data node is automatically used by distributed hypertables that are created after the data node has been added, while existing distributed hypertables require an additional [`attach_data_node`](/distributed-hypertables/attach_data_node).

-If the data node already exists, the command will abort with either an error or a notice depending on the value of `if_not_exists`.
+If the data node already exists, the command aborts with either an error or a notice depending on the value of `if_not_exists`.

 For security purposes, only superusers or users with necessary privileges can add data nodes (see below for details).
-When adding a data node, the access node will also try to connect to the data node and therefore needs a way to authenticate with it.
+When adding a data node, the access node also tries to connect to the data node and therefore needs a way to authenticate with it.
 TimescaleDB currently supports several different such authentication methods for flexibility (including trust, user mappings, password, and certificate